 We have created a guide to help you create a noticeable resume and get you started on making a good first impression.
-Follow the steps to get started on creating your own teacher resume.
+Follow the teacher resume tips to get started on creating your own teacher resume.

 1. Make sure Your Resume looks professional

 There is nothing worse than a potential candidate submitting their resume for a job and it looks tacky and unprofessional.
 Make sure that it is clean looking and formatted correctly.

 2. Include A Cover letter

 A teacher cover letter is critical to your good impression.
 You will want to make sure it is well written, to the point, and explains how you are going to be a good asset to the school.

 You will want to submit an email address that is professional sounding and uses some aspects of your name in it.
 You do not want an email that says email@example.com.
 A good example of a professional email would be: firstname.lastname@example.org